Follow us

 Even if your product is fantastic, bad packaging and shipping can spoil the experience.
 Here are some essential tips for effective packaging:

-Label Clearly
+Label clearly

-One reason products aren't delivered on time or to the right person is mislabeling.
-Your shipping labels must be clear and easy to read.
 If you're using FBA, follow Amazon's specific labeling requirements.
 If using FBM, add the correct addresses (destination and return) and special handling instructions.
 Print the address using a non-cursive font if your penmanship is hard to read.

 Also, write or stick labels like "Fragile" or "Handle with Care" for delicate items to alert the carriers.

-Add a Packing Slip
+Add a packing slip

 A straightforward return policy helps prevent misunderstandings between you and your customers.
 If you’re only selling on sites like Amazon and eBay, their default return policies usually do the job just fine.
 Just make sure you understand them.

 Don't let your customers wait.
 If the return is acceptable, handle it quickly to keep your customers happy.
-With FBA, Amazon takes care of returns for you.
-With FBM, ensure a smooth process for checking, restocking, or dealing with returned items.

-Learn from Return Data
+Learn from return data

 How you handle returns affects customer loyalty.
 Give clear return instructions, reply to customer questions quickly, and address any issues professionally.

-Bottom Line
+Bottom line

 Online Arbitrage for Beginners